How does this medication work? What will it do for me?

 Drowsiness/reduced alertness: Drowsiness, dizziness, and lightheadedness have been reported by some people taking this medication.
 Do not drive vehicles or undertake other potentially hazardous activities until you have determined that this medication does not affect you in this way.

 Fluid retention: As with many other NSAIDs, people have reported increased fluid retention while taking this medication.
 People who have heart failure, high blood pressure, kidney disease, who are recovering from surgical operations under general anesthesia, or have any other condition that might lead to fluid retention should discuss with their doctor how this medication may affect their medical condition, how their medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

-Kidney damage: Some people taking this medication may develop kidney damage.
-If you are taking the medication for a long period of time, your doctor may recommend kidney function tests.
-People with reduced kidney function, heart failure, and who are taking diuretics (e.g., hydrochlorothiazide, furosemide, indapamide) should discuss with their doctor how this medication may affect their medical condition, how their medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+Kidney function: Kidney disease or reduced kidney function may cause this medication to build up in the body, causing side effects.
+If you have kidney problems, heart failure, or you are taking diuretics (e.g., hydrochlorothiazide, furosemide, indapamide) discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Potassium: NSAIDs such as etodolac can increase blood levels of potassium.
 You doctor will check your blood potassium levels while you are taking this medication.
 People with diabetes, kidney failure, or who are seniors, or are taking certain medications (e.g., ramipril, amiloride) should discuss with their doctor how this medication may affect their medical condition, how their medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.